Proto-Semitic language

-Proto-Semitic is the hypothetical reconstructed proto-language ancestral to the Semitic languages.
-There is no consensus regarding the location of the Proto-Semitic Urheimat: scholars hypothesize that it may have originated in the Levant, the Sahara, the Horn of Africa, the Arabian Peninsula, or northern Africa.
+Proto-Semitic is the reconstructed common ancestor of the Semitic languages.
+There is no consensus regarding the location of the linguistic homeland for Proto-Semitic: scholars hypothesize that it may have originated in the Levant, the Sahara, the Horn of Africa, the Arabian Peninsula, or northern Africa.

 The Semitic language family is considered part of the broader macro-family of Afroasiatic languages.